 After around 30 minutes we arrived at Hotel Vajra, which was an absolute haven.
 It was here I met my room mate Sara, also a teacher from Australia.
 Our G Adventures tour group turned out only to be a small one with myself, Sara, two other teachers from Aus and two Brits making up a party of 6.
 Since I was travelling over the Easter Holidays, it was somewhat inevitable to have 4 teachers in the party, but also comforting to be sharing this journey with likeminded people.
 It also turned out that Sara had had a bit of a pre trip cry, so I felt a bit better that I wasn’t the only one nervous about setting off to Nepal by myself!

 Hiking in the Himalayas was the main objective for me.
-My original tour would have taken me into alpine areas and to high altitudes.
+My original tour, the Annapurna Basecamp Trek, would have taken me into alpine areas and to high altitudes.
 Nursing an injured knee and also a little shorter on time, this revised itinerary stuck to the foothills.
 For me this was a blessing, as not long into the hike my knee began to hurt terribly and I was limping along behind before long.

 The hardest moment was after hiking up and back to a village on day 2 in order to visit a riverside spa.
 It was definitely worth it, but after all of those steps I was crying in pain.
 I found myself, shorts down in a villagers house rubbing liniment into my knee to try and ease the pain.
 At this point, the guide organised for me to take a local mountainside taxi service so I wouldn’t have to walk quite so far.
 I was dropped off at the owner’s house (which was a little scary I must say, as I sat in their living room for a good hour or so waiting for this taxi – by myself!) to wait for the next taxi to come.